atharv180904/ROS_Geotagging/README.md

 - NVIDIA Jetson platform
 - ROS community

-For any queries or issues, please contact the project maintainer.
+For any queries or issues, please free to contact me: atharvamolkulkarni@gmail.com